Critical Art Ensemble: 1991–1995

 In 1991, a body of work titled Fiesta Critica was developed in Indiantown, Florida, with local migrant workers; addressing Floridian agricultural labour relations.
 CAE produces an Easter fiesta platform to show the works.
 In 1992, the group produces Exit Culture as a series of works developed for Highway Culture.
 They also propose The Electronic Disturbance to Autonomedia publishers.
 In 1993, the group is invited to perform their first appearance in Europe at the Audio/Visual Experimental festival in the Netherlands.
 They complete the associational documentary series Apocalypse and Utopia.
+Also in 1993, Dominguez departed the group.
 In 1994, Autonomedia publishes The Electronic Disturbance and construction begins to create CAE's website Critical Art Ensemble.
 CAE projects begin to appear in both real and virtual forms as the Useless Technology project is performed as street action and launched online.
 The concept of electronic civil disobedience is introduced at the Terminal Futures conference in London.
 In 1995, the concept of the data body is introduced in lectures at the Ars Electronica.
 The group tours around Europe with the performance of Body Count.